Kim Newman: Fiction

-Novels

 Newman's first published novel was The Night Mayor (1989), set in a virtual reality, based on old black-and-white detective movies.
-In the same year, as "Jack Yeovil", he began contributing to a series of novels published by Games Workshop, set in the world of their Warhammer and Dark Future wargaming and role-playing games.
+In the same year, using the pen name Jack Yeovil, he began contributing to a series of novels published by Games Workshop, set in the world of their Warhammer and Dark Future wargaming and role-playing games.
 Games Workshop's fiction imprint Black Flame returned the Dark Future books to print in 2006, publishing Demon Download, Krokodil Tears, Comeback Tour and the expanded, 250-page version of the short story "Route 666".

 Anno Dracula was published in 1992.
 The novel is set in 1888, during Jack the Ripper's killing spree—but a different 1888, in which Dracula became the ruler of England.
-In the novel, fictional characters—not only from Dracula, but also from other works of Victorian era fiction—appear alongside historical persons.
-One major character, the vampire Geneviève Dieudonné, had previously appeared (in a different setting) in his Warhammer novels.
-(Newman has stated there are three versions of Geneviève: the Warhammer version, the Anno Dracula version and a Diogenes Club version who appears in the Seven Stars collection of linked stories and The Secret Files of the Diogenes Club.)

-Anno Dracula was followed by the Anno Dracula series of novels and shorter works, that followed the same alternative history, including The Bloody Red Baron (set in World War I) and Dracula Cha Cha Cha (titled Judgment of Tears: Anno Dracula 1959 in the US).
-Some of the short stories are available online; see below.
+Anno Dracula was followed by the Anno Dracula series of novels and shorter works, that followed the same alternative history.
 The fourth novel in the series was published in 2013 as Johnny Alucard.

 Other novels include Life's Lottery (1999), in which the protagonist's life story is determined by the reader's choices (an adult version of the Choose Your Own Adventure series of children's books), The Quorum (1994), Jago (1991) and Bad Dreams (1990).

 Newman wrote a Doctor Who novella, Time and Relative in 2001.